United States Marine Corps Platoon Leaders Course

 Following commission, Marine Corps officers attend The Basic School, six months (also in Quantico) of training in leadership, land navigation, weapons, small-unit tactics, and communications.

-- Must be at least 20 years old, and no older than 26 on June 30 of the calendar year expected to be commissioned (up to 30 years if prior service, depending on length of previous service)
+To be eligible, the student must be a United States Citizen and be at least 20 years old.
+Further, they can be no older than 26 on June 30 of the calendar year they are expected to be commissioned.
+However, this age limit moves up to 30 years if they have prior service experience and depending on the length of the previous service.

-- Must maintain a C Average in order to be commissioned.
+The student must maintain a C average in order to be commissioned.
 Students are ineligible to apply if they have attained less than a "C" average in the semester/quarter prior to application.
-Students on academic,disciplinary, social, or moral probation are also ineligible to apply or receive any additional payments.
+Students on academic, disciplinary, social, or moral probation are also ineligible to apply or receive any additional payments.